Industrial Deafness Claims

 If your hearing loss, whether partial or permanent, was caused by your employment, the next stage would be to seek legal advice.

-We can provide you with a free claim assessment, where you can speak to an experienced solicitor to find out if you have a valid claim.
+Call 0800 678 1410 to arrange a free claim assessment, where you can speak to an experienced solicitor to find out if you have a valid claim.
 This service is provided without obligation.
 It is a great opportunity for you to ask questions and receive information about the process of making a claim.

 What is the process for making a noise induced hearing loss claim?